terramate-io/terramate/docs/cli/cmdline/cloud-info.md

 ---
 title: terramate cloud info - Command
-description: With the terramate cloud info command you can see information about your current session in Terramate Cloud.
+description: Show your current Terramate Cloud login status and information about the selected organization by using the `terramate cloud info` command.
 ---

 # Cloud Info

-The `cloud info` command prints information about your current session in Terramate Cloud.
+The `terramate cloud info` command prints information about your current session in Terramate Cloud.

 ## Usage